Annapurna Circuit Trek: A Guide to Cost and Itinerary

 In fact, it is therefore recommended that if you identify yourself mostly as a beginner or lower intermediate that you begin your training at least 3 months prior.
 To be honest to yourself now will mean saving you future disappointment or health issues on the trail.

-Have you decided on trekking the Annapurna Circuit, but aren't sure where to start with your training?
+Have you decided the Annapurna Circuit Trek, but aren't sure where to start with your training?
 Creating a progressive 8 to 12 week training plan is one of the most efficient ways to gain the fitness and confidence needed for the hike.

 Beginning your training 2 to 3 months ahead of time provides enough opportunity for your body to gradually adapt, which significantly reduces your risk of injury and maximizes your trekking performance.